Intraperitoneal Drain (IP Drain)

 - Trouble breathing.

-Ascites is often caused by cirrhosis of the liver.
-It can also be caused by cancer, often in advanced or recurrent cancers.
+Ascites is often caused by cirrhosis (scarring) of the liver.
+It can also be caused by cancer, often in late-stage or recurrent (keeps coming back) cancers.
 Paracentesis is a procedure that uses a needle to drain this fluid.
 In many cases, the fluid comes back quickly after it is drained.
 When the fluid needs to be drained often, a drain may be placed.

 An intraperitoneal drain (IP drain) is a thin tube placed into the abdomen (belly).
 It is used to remove fluid from the intraperitoneal space.
 There are two kinds of IP drains:

 - A tube comes out of the skin and can be attached to a drainage container when needed.
 These tubes have a clamp or other device to prevent leaking when the container is not attached.

 - Some drains do not have a tube, but instead a small port that sits under the skin that can be punctured (poked) with a needle that is attached to a drainage container.

 In both kinds of IP drains, the fluid is drained into a container by either you, a caregiver, or a nurse.
 This can be done at home and there is no need to go to your provider’s office.

 You and your caretaker will be given instructions about how to take care of your drain and how often to drain the fluid.
 IP drains are used to help with the symptoms of ascites and to help you be more comfortable.
 It does not treat the cause of the ascites.

 Your provider will go over how to prepare for a drain placement, including which medications to stop taking and when.